indika/blog/_posts/2014-01-11-cooking-with-chef.md

 Stasis is unstable.
 Chaos always seeps through.
 My web server was so well configured, that it left me in a position reluctant to make any changes.
-Thus, it fell into stasis.
+Thus, this component fell into stasis.
-It eventually broke, and all development came to a halt until I fixed it.
+It eventually broke, and all development came to a halt, until it was resolved.

 With Chef, you can declare your server architecture, and cook it as many times as you like.
 It operates idempotently.
 Re-initializing and re-cooking your server often is the best counter against stasis.